cryptum-official/cryptum-sdk/README.md

 <br>

-For more in-depth examples check the docs/ folder and our guides [here](https://blockforce.in/).
+For more in-depth examples check the docs/ folder and our guides <a href="https://docs.cryptum.io" target="_blank">here</a>.

 ## Contributing